 Remind family and friends to help out.
 If you’ve already sent a free enrollment link to friends and family, send them a casual reminder to enroll.

 Step 4: Add Links To Your Class on Your Website and Other Channels

-Adding information about your class to your blog or website is one of the easiest ways to continually drive new enrollments.
+Adding information about your class to your blog or website is one of the easiest ways to continually drive new students to your class.
 Check out a great example of how top teacher Teela Cunningham features her classes on her website.

 If you don’t have your own website or if you’ve already added a link to your class, try adding your class referral link to your email signature, LinkedIn profile and other sites where people may stumble upon your information.

 Step 5: Welcome Students to Class

 The Community section of your class is an area for students to interact with you and other students.
 The more students collaborate with one another, the more enriching their class experience, and the more likely they are to encourage others to enroll.

 One of the best ways to encourage your students to leave a positive review for your class is to show that you’re an active, engaged teacher.
 We suggest posting a simple welcome message to thank students for joining the class and let them know that you’re available to answer any questions.
-Positive reviews from students help your class trend and a high class rating is a strong social signal.
+Positive reviews from students is a strong social signal.

 These are just some of the ways that you can kickstart your success on Skillshare.
 When in doubt, refer to our Teacher Handbook for all of our best practices and join the Teach Center to ask fellow teachers for their help and advice.
 Remember, success doesn’t happen overnight; the effort you put into getting the word out about your class will help you see success over time.